EduardoZepeda/django-gis-coffee/README.md

 # Tamper

-This serves as a [demo project](https://django-gis-coffee.fly.dev/) that looks for speciality coffee nearby user's location, the scope of this project is limited to Guadalajara, México.
+This project serves as a [demo project](https://django-gis-coffee.fly.dev/) that looks for speciality coffee nearby user's location, the scope of this project is limited to Guadalajara, México.

 ## Coffee shops nearby Guadalajara

-This project uses postgres gis extension to calculate closest coffee shops using user's coordinates.
+Tamper uses postgres gis extension to calculate closest coffee shops using user's coordinates.

 The user location is obtained from the geolocation API in the browser.